celer-network/sgn-v2-networks/executor/README.md

 ## Process remote query request

-If you wanna remotely interact with your executor service to query a message's status, restart your executor service with `server` flag.
+If you want to remotely interact with your executor service to query a message's status, restart your executor service with `server` flag.
 Replace `ExecStart` in `executor.service` file by:

 ```sh
 ExecStart=/usr/local/bin/executor start --loglevel debug --home <your-executor-home> --server